-For public health purposes, NVDRS deaths are assigned to types according to the ICD code assigned to the underlying cause of death indicated on the DC by the CME (per Table 1).
-However, coroners or medical examiners may not uniformly apply the same criteria in assigning in all states.
+For public health purposes, the C/ME designates type of NVDRS deaths according to the ICD code assigned to the underlying cause of death indicated on the DC (per Table 1).
+However, coroners or medical examiners may not uniformly apply the same criteria.
 Therefore, NVDRS will also try to achieve some standardization of death type through these definitions.
-Some of the manners of death are not included as options on a standard DC.
-For instance, a person dying after being shot by a law enforcement officer in the line of duty may be called a "homicide" on the DC but will be called a "Legal intervention" death in NVDRS.
-Similarly, a self-inflicted firearm death ruled "accidental" on a DC will be included as an "Unintentional firearm" death in NVDRS.
-Therefore, ICD codes at times will not match NVDRS definitions of death manner.
+Further, some of the manners of death listed below are not included as options on a standard DC.
+For instance, a person dying after being shot by a law enforcement officer in the line of duty may be called a "homicide" on the DC but will be called a "legal intervention" death in NVDRS.
+Similarly, a self-inflicted firearm death ruled "accidental" on a DC will be included as an "unintentional firearm" death in NVDRS.
+Therefore, ICD codes may not always match NVDRS definitions of manner of death.
 NVDRS sites should use the definitions below to identify preliminary cases.